LeeMorinUCF/QMB6358F20/demo_05_R_intro/README.md

 my_fmla <- as.formula(Y ~ x1 + x2 + x3)
 ```

+We will use formula object when we build statistical models later on in the course.

 ### Commands spanning multiple lines.

 A specific endpoint has to be chosen for a command that is continued on the next line.